bryanmardono/CS50-Notes/Chapter-4.md

 31 is represented by 1F\
 255 is represented by FF (16x15 + 1x15)\
 ```
 We can see the correlation between binary and hexadecimal.
-1 digit of hexadecimal takes 4 bits of memory, so 2 digits of hexadecimal can be represented using 1 byte (8 bits of memory).
+1 digit of hexadecimal takes 4 bits of memory, so 2 digits of hexadecimal can be represented using 1 byte (8 bits of memory).\
+By convention, to prevent confusion between hexadecimal and normal decimals, we prefix hexadecimals with ``` 0x ```.